Pangasinan Provincial Capitol

 The Pangasinan Provincial Capitol, on Lingayen Gulf, is the present seat of the government of Pangasinan.
 It was declared as one of the eight Architectural Treasures of the Philippines by the National Commission for Culture and the Arts.
-Located in Lingayen, this government building was constructed during the term of the late Governor Daniel Maramba, the "Grand Old Man of Pangasinan".
+Located in Lingayen, this government building was constructed during the term of the late Governor Daniel Maramba.
 On the central concave portion of its façade reads, an inscription says, "Province of Pangasinan.
 Erected Capitol Building AD MCMXVIII by the Government and Administration of Civil State promoting Life, Liberty, and Pursuit of Happiness."

+The Pangasinan Provincial Capitol, noted for its neoclassical architectural style, remains one of the town’s most prominent landmarks and a symbol of provincial governance.
+The nearby Urduja House, completed in 1953, serves as the official residence of the governor and is named after the legendary figure Princess Urduja.

 History

 The provincial capitol, designed by Daniel Burnham, was built on April 21, 1917, and was completed in 1918 with a budget of three hundred thousand pesos.
 Twenty five hectares of land was obtained by the provincial government and the construction was led by the seventh governor of Pangasinan Daniel Maramba; Members Segundo Estaris and Victor Tomelden; Treasurer J.W.
 Crow; District Engineer Chas Dandors; and Consulting Architect Ralph Harrington Doane.